xlladdins/xll/docs/Excel4MacrosQ-S.md

 MACRO1.XLS\!GetTicks()

-**Tip   **You can use functions in a DLL or code resource directly on a sheet without first registering them from a macro sheet.
+**Tip&nbsp;&nbsp;&nbsp;**You can use functions in a DLL or code resource directly on a sheet without first registering them from a macro sheet.
 Use syntax 2a or 2b of the CALL function.
 For more information, see CALL.

 **Related Function**

-UNREGISTER   Removes a registered code resource from memory
+UNREGISTER&nbsp;&nbsp;&nbsp;Removes a registered code resource from memory

 Return to [top](#Q)